 When do I need to order the semen?

-As the mare owner, it is your responsibility to communicate with the stallion’s agents/owners/stud to establish semen availability and timeframe required for ordering prior to commencement of cycle.
+As the mare owner, it’s your responsibility to communicate with the stallion’s agents/owners/stud to establish semen availability and the timeframe required for ordering semen prior to commencement of your mare’s cycle.
 You will also need to research transport options for the chilled semen to arrive in time.
 In most cases we are able to collect semen from Canberra Airport or another courier depot.

-If we are preparing your mare with PG, you should notify the stallion owner/agent the timing of doses so they can estimate when collection will be required.
+If we are preparing your mare for artificial insemination with PG, you should notify the stallion owner/agent the timing of doses so they can estimate when collection will be required.

 How do I know if my mare is in foal?